provrb/Logicgate-Rootkit/docs/README.md

 Rather than being an actual running process like winlogon.exe, TrustedInstaller is embedded into Windows as a service and thus has to be started.
 To start any Windows process, we first need to obtain a handle for the Windows service control manager, a special process responsible for starting and stopping.
-Windows processes, so we can start and stop Windows processes!
+Windows processes, so we can start and stop Windows processes.
 After, we need to obtain another handle for the service by opening it with the SC manager.
 Though, we do not know if this service is running, or pending start or a stop, so we must query the status of the service.
 Once the service is running, we can take the process ID of that service, and run it through CreateProcessAccessToken to return a security token in the context of the provided process, in this case, the Trusted
 Installer service.